iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 `UnknownMaterial` exists to fill the role of an `IMaterial` when the material is not known.
 For example, if `MaterialDepthRange`s are inserted in gaps of `Borehole` data, there will need to be a material associated with each new `MaterialDepthRange`.
-There is always a single `UnknownMaterial` in any `GeoInterpretationConfiguration` submodel.
+There is always a single `UnknownMaterial` in any `GeoInterpretationConfiguration` sub-model.

 ### IGeologicalHistoryProvider